-During the reporting period, the Supervisory Board analysed sensitive activities and current business models, as reflected in the organisational model approved by the Board on 6 June 2019.
-The Supervisory Board performed a series of test activities in relation to workplace health and safety and the organisation of training for employees.
+During the reporting period, the Supervisory Board analysed sensitive activities and current business models, as reflected in the organisational model approved by the Board on 5 March 2020.
+The Supervisory Board performed a series of test activities in relation to workplace health and safety with particular reference to the measures adopted by the Company to contain and manage the COVID-19 health emergency which characterised the period; such measures were adopted in response to the national and regional orders introduced from the beginning of March 2020.
+The Supervisory Board also reviewed the Company's relations with the public administration.